The 20th century was the age of chemistry.

 This is why recombinant proteins are so useful.

 Proteins are essential parts of organisms and participate in virtually every process within cells.
-Recombinant proteins are proteins that are manufactured using laboratory methods, bringing together genetic material from multiple sources, including genetically modified DNA, to create proteins.
-Recombinant DNA technology allows for the production of human and mammalian proteins in bulk.
+Recombinant proteins are manufactured using laboratory methods, combining genetic material from multiple sources, including genetically modified DNA, to create proteins.
+Recombinant DNA technology allows for producing human and mammalian proteins in bulk.

 Recombinant proteins are made from cloned DNA sequences which usually encode an enzyme or protein with known function.

 This makes them incredibly useful as a source of important breakthroughs in biomedical biotechnology.
 Per Science Direct: “They are not only used in biomedical research but also in treatment, as drugs.
 The first recombinant protein used in treatment was recombinant human insulin in 1982.
 The recombinant protein industry has rapidly grown.
-To date, more than 130 recombinant proteins are approved by the US FDA for clinical use.
+The US FDA approves more than 130 recombinant proteins for clinical use.
 However, more than 170 recombinant proteins are produced and used in medicine worldwide.”

-In short: recombinant proteins can be adjusted via DNA in order to serve specific purposes.
+In short: recombinant proteins can be adjusted via DNA to serve specific purposes.

 And the market for this technology has widespread, cross-sector industrial applications, estimated at $497.7 billion in 2016, and growing to $844.6 billion by 2025.